net-titech/net-titech.github.io/_posts/2017-02-27-deep-compression.md

 ---
 ## Format

-> [paper-name].[authors].[publisher].[year] - [reader]
+[paper-name].[authors].[publisher].[year] - [reader]
+{: .notice}

-> Distilling the knowledge in a neural network.
+Distilling the knowledge in a neural network.
 Hinton et al. arXiv preprint arXiv:1503.02531.
-2015 - Kaushalya
+2015 - Kaushalya {: .notice}

-We can add notices by appending `{: .notice}` to a paragraph like this.
-The notice can be link to github or other materials provided by the author(s).
+> We can add notices containing github link or other materials provided by the authors like this.
-{: .notice}

 ## Jan 2017

-> Distilling the knowledge in a neural network.
+Distilling the knowledge in a neural network.
 Hinton et al. arXiv preprint arXiv:1503.02531.
-2015 - Kaushalya
+2015 - Kaushalya {: .notice}